Best Deodorant for Men Review – Top 5 Sweetest List for November, 2022 with Buying Guide

 The natural ingredients in “No B.S.” include hops (the same natural fungus used to ferment beer) to fight odor, aloe and shea butter to soothe the skin, chamomile to treat inflammation, kaolin clay to absorb excess moisture, and 16 other herbal extracts and natural substances.
 The baking soda commonly used as an active ingredient in all-natural deodorants isn’t one of them because it causes many people to develop rashes.

 What else won’t you find in this Ursa Major deodorant?
 There’s no aluminum, parabens, sulfates, PEGs, artificial fragrances or colors, chemicals – all of the things which could potentially lead to irritation or longer-term health problems.
-“No B.S.” is one of the most benign natural deodorants we’ve found; it doesn’t cause rashes or breakouts while staying effective for a full 8-12 hours at a time as long as you apply it liberally.
+“No B.S.” is the most benign natural deodorant for men we’ve found; it doesn’t cause rashes or breakouts while staying effective for a full 8-12 hours at a time as long as you apply it liberally.

 Ursa Major is a crunchy-granola producer in Vermont that creates great organic and all-natural products, at premium prices.
 This deodorant is unscented, but the company offers herb-scented options as well.

 As long as you don’t have a problem with excessive perspiration, you’ll be amazed at how well all-natural “No B.S.” works to eliminate underarm odor, virtually all day long.
 It’s the most expensive natural deodorant on our list, but worth the price.

 Facts and figures for Ursa Major No B.S.
 Deodorant, Unscented: